disaster-robotics-proalertas/pucrs_campus_gazebo/docs/index.rst

 About the Campus
 -----------------

-place here a nice screenshot of the campus on Gazebo + some robots

 .. image:: ./source/images/campus.png
     :align: center

-talk a little bit about the purpose of this document.
+Place here some robots talk a little bit about the purpose of this document.

-show some youtube videos demonstrating its usage.
+Show some youtube videos demonstrating its usage.

 Summary